JustifiedTB/group-project-1/README.md

 How do these relationships vary across different regions or cultures?
 Are there specific cultural or socioeconomic factors that significantly influence these correlations?

+## Setup and Installation

+To run this project, you'll need Python and several libraries.
+Follow these steps to set up your environment:

+1. Ensure you have Python 3.7+ installed on your system.
+2. Clone this repository to your local machine.
+3. Navigate to the project directory in your terminal.
+4. Create a virtual environment (optional but recommended):
+5. Install the required packages: pip install pandas matplotlib numpy scipy seaborn jupyter

+## Usage

+To explore our analysis:

+1. Navigate to the project directory in your terminal.
+2. Launch Jupyter Notebook:
+3. Open the main analysis notebook: `main_analysis.ipynb`
+4. Run the cells in order to reproduce our analysis and visualizations.

+Note: Ensure you have the dataset files in the correct directory as specified in the notebook.

+For Google Colab users:
+1. Open Google Colab (colab.research.google.com)
+2. File > Open Notebook > GitHub
+3. Paste the URL of this repository and select the main notebook

+Remember to adjust any file paths in the notebook if you're using Google Colab.

 ## Contributors